chkoe19/masterThesis/README.md

 Contains the tasks for all tests.
 ### simFigures
 Contains the images which are shown in the simulation.
+### model
+Place the specified model in this folder.
+See below.

 # How to run the code
 #### Step 1: Clone this repo and install the dependencies described in the requirements file.